GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

 # CsvSerializer

-Class to serialize and deserialize to and from strings. (this is also possible with stream, but this is faster).
+Class to serialize and deserialize to and from strings or StringBuilders. (this is also possible with stream, but this is faster).

 Example 1: